kiarie404/CSC-416-4TH/main_site/Documentation_books/Developer Documentation/src/setting_up_memory_virtualization_and_access_management.md

 #### The Translation Process

 When a process wants to access the RAM, it uses virtual addresses.
-The instructions
+The instructions inside the elf binary reference virtual memory addresses.
+The Data inside the elf binary file also reference virtual addresses.
+So when the CPU executes a user_program instruction, it needs to first translate